rosemanjake/Proto-Germanic-Approximator/README.md

 - **Early pattern**: Replaces any /s/ before or after either /t/ or /d/ with /ss/.
 - **Laryngeals**: Replaces laryngeal sounds h₁, h₂, and h₃ with vowels.
-- **Resonants:** Inserts /u/ ahead of syllabic resonants /m̥/, /n̥/, /l̥/, and /r̥/,
+- **Resonants:** Inserts /u/ ahead of syllabic resonants /m̥/, /n̥/, /l̥/, and /r̥/.
 - **Grimm 1:** First stage of Grimm's Law, voiceless stops become fricatives.
 - **Grimm 2:** Second stage of Grimm's Law, voiced stops become voiceless.
 - **Grimm 3:** Third stage of Grimm's Law, aspirated voiced stops become plain stops.
-- **Verner's Law:** Voices constants when they occur just before a stressed syllable.
+- **Verner's Law:** Voices consonants when they occur just before a stressed syllable.
 - **Late changes:** Applies a series of miscellaneous final sound changes.

 The source for these changes is *Indo-European Languages and Culture*, Second Edition, by Ben Forston.